Flashcards in Structure and function of membranes Deck (17):

 What is the fluid mosaic model?

--Phospholipids are free to move within bilayer which gives the membrane flexibility and shape.
+-Explains that phospholipids are free to move within bilayer which gives the membrane flexibility and shape.

 What are the main components of a cell membrane?